jotok/rboc/README.md

-# rboc

-The `rboc` gem is a ruby interface to the data API provided by the U.S. Census Bureau (the "boc" in `rboc` stands for Bureau of the Census).
-Currently, this gem provides minimal wrapper around the HTTP/GET interface.
-For example, you can access the most recent 5-year population estimates given by the American Communities Survey (ACS) by requesting the URL:
+# rboc: U.S. Census data in ruby

+## Quick Start

+For each Census data file (e.g., acs5, sf1) there is a corresponding class method in Census (e.g. `Census.acs5`, `Census.sf1`).
+These methods take block arguments that can be used to specify your data request.
+For example, the API call

     http://api.census.gov/data/2011/acs5?key=xxx&for=county:*&in=state:19&get=B00001_001E

-Here, "xxx" is a stand-in for your API key.
-The `rboc` syntax for this request is

-    result = Census.acs5 do |q|
-      q.variables = ['B00001_001E']
-      q.geo.summary_level = 'county'
-      q.geo.contained_in = { 'state' => 19 }
-      q.api_key = 'xxx'
-    end

-or, more succinctly,
+(which requests the 5-year average population estimate at the county level for all counties in Iowa) is equivalent to the `rboc` method call

-    result = Census.acs5 {|q| q.get('B00001_001E').for('counties').in('state' => 19).key('xxx')}
+    Census.acs5 {|q| q.get('B00001_001E').for('counties').in('state' => 19).key('xxx')}

-Note that the user needs to know the variable and geographic codes that they are interested in.

-## Install your API key

-Rather than supply your API key for every query, you can install your key by calling
+To specify the year of data that you're looking for, use a keyword argument:

+    Census.acs5(year: 2010) {|q| q.get('B00001_001E').for('counties').in('state' => 19).key('xxx')}

+The most recent year is used by default.

+You can "install" your API key (i.e., save it to a file in the gem's installation directory) by calling

     Census.install_key! 'xxx'

-This saves the key in a file in the gem's installation directory.
-In subsequent queries, the installed key will be used if no key is explicitly specified.
-Because the key is saved to the gem's directory, it will have to be reinstalled after the gem is upgraded.
+Subsequent `rboc` queries will use your installed key unless another key is specified.

+Currently, you have to know the variable and geography codes that you're interested in. `rboc` will not help you.

+## Deliberate Start

+The `rboc` gem is a ruby interface to the data API provided by the U.S. Census Bureau (the "boc" in `rboc` stands for Bureau of the Census).
+It provides a rubyish wrapper around the HTTP/GET interface and performs some basic validation on the request and response.
+If you're new to the Census API, then you may want to browse the [developer documentation](http://www.census.gov/developers/) and the [data documentation](http://www.census.gov/developers/data/) on the Census website.
+Before accessing the API you will need to [request a key](http://www.census.gov/developers/tos/key_request.html).

+Census data is divided between a number of files, like the American Community Survey (ACS) 5 year estimates file, the ACS 3 year estimates file, and the 2010 Census summary files.
+A complete list of files is found in the data documentation.
+A list of file abbreviations is given by `Census::FILES`.
+For each abbreviation there is a corresponding class method in the `Census` module which is used to access the file data.
+These methods all have the same signature.
+Using the "acs5" file as an example:

+    Census.acs5(year: y, query: q) {|q| ...}

+All arguments are optional (although you'll probably get an `InvalidQueryError` if you don't specify any query parameters).
+The `year` defaults to the most recent year of data for the given file, and `query` defaults to an empty query.
+If a block is provided, then it's called on the query argument.
+In practice, you'll probably either provide a query or a block:

+    my_q = Census::Query.new
+    my_q.geo.summary_level = 'state'
+    my_q.variables = ['B00001_001E'] # this should be an array
+    result1 = Census.acs5(query: my_q)

+    result2 = Census.acs5 {|q| q.get('B00001_001E').for('state')}

+This example also demonstrates two ways to set query parameters.
+You can either assign directly to the query's instance variables, or you can use a chainable syntax that mirrors the parameters to the Census API.

 ## Future Work